Asterfusion Low Latency Switches — The RoCE Ready Switch

 Therefore, RDMA can be simply understood as using related hardware and network technology, server A’s network card can directly read and write server B’s memory, resulting in high bandwidth, low latency.

-As shown in the figure below, in RDMA mode, the application specifies the memory’s read and write address instead of participating data transfer process.
+As shown in the figure below, in RDMA mode, the application specifies the memory’s read and write address instead of participating data transfer computation.

 Contrast of Traditional mode VS RDMA mode